• Home

 All the text tokens came from a massive corpus of data written by humans, at least for GPT-3.
 That includes books, articles, and other documents across all different topics, styles, and genres—and an unbelievable amount of content scraped from the open internet.
 Basically, it was allowed to crunch through the sum total of human knowledge to develop the network it uses to generate text.

-Now, researchers are running out of human-created training data, so GPT-4 and later models may also be trained on synthetic—or AI-created—training data.
+Now, researchers are running out of human-created training data, so later models, including o1, are also trained on synthetic—or AI-created—training data.
+And that's without considering all the image and audio training data that also has to be broken down into discrete tokens.

 Reinforcement learning from human feedback (RLHF)

-Of course, GPT's initial neural network was entirely unsuitable for public release.
-It was trained on the open internet with almost no guidance, after all.
-So, to further refine ChatGPT's ability to respond to a variety of different prompts in a safe, sensible, and coherent way, it was optimized for dialogue with a technique called reinforcement learning with human feedback (RLHF).
+So, to further refine its model's abilities to respond to a variety of different prompts in a safe, sensible, effective, and coherent way, they were optimized with a technique called reinforcement learning with human feedback (RLHF).

 Essentially, OpenAI created some demonstration data that showed the neural network how it should respond in typical situations.
 From that, they created a reward model with comparison data (where two or more model responses were ranked by AI trainers) so the AI could learn which was the best response in any given situation.
 While not pure supervised learning, RLHF allows networks like GPT to be fine-tuned effectively.